Rock mechanics: Methods

 Testing the properties of a rock is essential to understand how stable or unstable it is.
-Rock mechanics involves 3 categories of testing methods: tests on intact rocks, discontinuities and rock masses.
+Rock mechanics involves three categories of testing methods: tests on intact rocks, discontinuities and rock masses.

 Two direct methods of testing that can be done are laboratory tests and in-situ tests.
 There are also indirect methods of testing which involve correlations and estimations that are obtained by analyzing field observations.
 The data these testing methods provide are crucial for the design, structure and research of rock mechanics and rock engineering.

-Intact rocks and discontinuities can be tested in the laboratory through running small-scale experiments to gather empirical data, however rock masses require some larger-scale field measurements rather than laboratory work due to their more complex nature.
+Intact rocks and discontinuities can be tested in the laboratory through running small-scale experiments to gather empirical data; however, rock masses require some larger-scale field measurements rather than laboratory work due to their more complex nature.

 Laboratory tests provide both classification and characterization of the rock as well as a determination of what rock properties will be used in the engineering design.
-Examples of some of these laboratory tests include: sound velocity tests, hardness tests, creep tests and tensile strength tests.
-In-situ tests, which is when the rock being studied is subjected to a heavy load and then being watched to see if it deforms, provides an insight into what impacts a rock masses' strength and stability.
+Examples of some of these laboratory tests include sound velocity tests, hardness tests, creep tests and tensile strength tests.
+In-situ tests, which is when the rock being studied is subjected to a heavy load and then being watched to see if it deforms, provides an insight into what impacts a rock mass's strength and stability.

 Understanding the strength of a rock mass is difficult but necessary for ensuring the safety of anything built on or around it, and it all depends on different factors the rock mass faces, such as the environmental conditions, size of the mass, and how discontinued it might be.